about the initiative

-Between 24 June 2020 until 02 September 2020 the partners curated an programme of online webinars, which explored the potential for greater inter-disciplinary, cross-sector collaboration to address the challenges posed by climate change, rapid urbanisation and the recovery from Covid-19.
-The programme comprised a total of 11 separate sessions.
+- Online Programme: between 24 June and 02 September 2020, the partners curated an programme of 11 online webinars, which explored the potential for greater inter-disciplinary, cross-sector collaboration to address the challenges posed by climate change, rapid urbanisation and the recovery from Covid-19.
 Click here for the full list of sessions and live recordings.
-A compilation video of clips from the key note speakers from the opening and closing sessions can be watched here:
+A compilation of clips from the key note speakers from the opening and closing sessions follows:

 UN Habitat estimates that 65% of the of the targets underlying the 17 Sustainable Development Goals are linked to territorial and urban development, and built environment professionals are central to the design of cities and human settlements that meet the requirements of Goal 11 to be inclusive, safe, resilient and sustainable.
 But how well equipped are the built environment professions to meet this challenge?
 This is the question which the four Commonwealth associations representing architects, engineers, town planners, and surveyors set out to answer in the Survey of the Built Environment Professions in the Commonwealth; the first such joint survey ever to have been undertaken.
 For details of the survey, click here.